Cambridge-Hands-On-Science/Experiments/Experiments/Maths/Monty Hall's Perplexing Goat.md

 **A wonderful experiment of probability involving a cuddly goat called Bertrand, a couple of coins, three doors, and three boxes.** - A wonderful experiment of probability involving a cuddly goat called Bertrand, a couple of coins, three doors, and three boxes.

-Last initially checked on 2024-12-29 by Asmita Niyogi (an637@cam.ac.uk) and double-checked on
+Last initially checked on 2024-12-29 by Asmita Niyogi (an637@cam.ac.uk) and double-checked on 2025-01-26 by Margaret Johncock (mllyj2@cam.ac.uk)

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->